 If budget is an important factor for you, you might also be looking for a more affordable option.

-(Note that many website builders also offer free plans, but we wouldn’t advise these for a small business – you’ll have to put up with an ad banner, and won’t be able to use your own domain name.)
+(Note that many website builders also offer free plans, but we wouldn’t advise these for a small business – you’ll have to put up with an ad banner, and won’t be able to use your own custom domain name.)

 So, if you’re thinking about using a website builder to create your business website, let’s explore the different options available, and find the right one for you.
+(If you’d like to dig in a little deeper, we also have a full list of the best website builders for small business.)

 At Tooltester, we spend a lot of time testing out website builders.